-The Group's share of profit from the joint venture in Indonesia, PT Bungasari Flour Mills Indonesia ("BFMI") amounted to RM1.0 million as compared to a share of profit of RM14.1 million in the preceding year.
-Whilst demand for flour remained strong, BFMI recorded lower profit in 2020 mainly due to higher depreciation and interest cost due to commencement of operations of new manufacturing facilities during the year.
+The Group's share of profit from the joint venture in Indonesia, PT Bungasari Flour Mills Indonesia ("BFMI") amounted to RM8.2 million as compared to a share of profit of RM1.0 million in the preceding year.
+The higher share of profit is mainly driven by increased sales volume and better margins earned.